JoinColony/colonyJS/sdk/docs/_Starters_ColonyStarterReact.md

 ---
-title: colony-starter-angular
+title: colony-starter-react
-section: Packages
+section: Starters
 order: 2
 ---

 ## About

-The `colony-starter-angular` package is a starter project that demonstrates how to use [colonyJS](https://github.com/JoinColony/colonyJS) (a JavaScript client for [colonyNetwork](https://github.com/JoinColony/colonyNetwork)) with `angular`.
+The `colony-starter-react` package is a starter project that demonstrates how to use [colonyJS](https://github.com/JoinColony/colonyJS) (a JavaScript client for [colonyNetwork](https://github.com/JoinColony/colonyNetwork)) with `react`, `redux` and `webpack`.
 This project is set up to start a local test network using [Ganache](https://github.com/trufflesuite/ganache-cli) and then deploy the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) contracts to the local test network using [Truffle](https://github.com/trufflesuite/truffle).
 This project also uses [TrufflePig](https://github.com/JoinColony/trufflepig) to find and read the deployed contracts during local development.

 This project includes example scripts also found in the colonyJS [Local Setup](/colonyjs/intro-local-setup) documentation.
 In order to help you hit the ground running with your new project, this starter project includes all of the examples that can be called through interactions with a simple user interface.